Skip to content

 SELECT CASE

-WHEN EXISTS(SELECT 1 FROM tb_user WHERE email = NEW.email AND deleted_at IS NULL)
+WHEN EXISTS(SELECT 1 FROM tb_user WHERE identifier = NEW.identifier AND deleted_at IS NULL)

 END;